 The consumer confidence in Sweden fell to 65.5 in June of 2022, the lowest since April of 1995 from an upwardly revised 71.3 in May.
 Consumers’ view of whether now is a good time to make major purchases (-23 vs -17) and expectations for their personal finances (-8 vs -3) contributed most to the decline.
 Decreases were also seen in the general economic situation for the year ahead (-56 vs -51) while inflation expectations reached a record 10.6%. source: National Institute of Economic Research, Sweden

 Consumer Confidence in Sweden averaged 96.97 points from 1993 until 2022, reaching an all time high of 125.20 points in March of 2000 and a record low of 44.40 points in January of 1993.
 This page provides the latest reported value for - Sweden Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Consumer Confidence in Sweden is expected to be 100.90 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Sweden to stand at 102.00 in 12 months time.
-In the long-term, the Sweden Consumer Confidence is projected to trend around 103.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Sweden is expected to be 68.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Consumer Confidence is projected to trend around 105.00 points in 2023, according to our econometric models.